China stocks rise after surprise rate cut, yuan drops

 Gains in property and brokerage stocks led the benchmark indexes in Hong Kong and mainland China higher as investors anticipated a cut in mortgage rates.

-An index of mainland property shares jumped more than 6 percent, while a property index in Hong Kong rose 3.6 percent.

-Analysts at Macquarie expect mortgage rates to fall 100 basis points below where they were in the September quarter - a quantum that led to a rally in those counters in late 2012.
+Analysts at Macquarie expects mortgage rates to fall 100 basis points below what they were in the September quarter - a quantum that led to a rally in these counters in late 2012.

+An index of mainland property shares jumped nearly 6 percent while a property index in Hong Kong rose 1.8 percent by midday.

-On the mainland, the CSI300 Index of the largest companies listed in Shanghai and Shenzhen closed up 2.6 percent, its highest close since February 2013.
-The Shanghai Composite Index ended up 1.9 percent at a three-year high.
+On the mainland, the CSI300 Index of the largest companies listed in Shanghai and Shenzhen opened up 2.6 percent and raced to its highest since the end of May 2013.
+The Shanghai Composite Index was up 2 percent to a three-year high.

-Banking shares opened lower on worries that the rate cut would squeeze interest rate margins, but recovered on growing hopes that lower borrowing costs would help ease worries about non-performing loans, analysts said.
+Banking shares opened lower on worries that the rate cut would squeeze interest rate margins, but they had rebounded by midday on views that lower borrowing costs would help ease worries about non-performing loans, analysts said.

-There was strong demand for mainland shares from foreign investors, with more than half of the daily quota of mainland stocks available to be bought through the Shanghai-Hong Kong stock connect scheme used up by end of the day.
+The rise in mainland shares also lifted demand from foreign investors, with around a third of the daily quota of mainland stocks available to be bought through the Shanghai-Hong Kong stock connect scheme used up by midday.

-In Hong Kong, the benchmark Hang Seng index ended 2 percent higher.
+In Hong Kong, the benchmark Hang Seng index opened higher, with the main bourse up 1.9 percent by midday.

-Turnover surged, with the CSI300 enjoying its second busiest day of trading ever, while daily turnover in Hong Kong was more of HK$90 billion ($11.60 billion) - well above historical averages.

 RATES FALL

+The benchmark 10-year government bond yield plunged in morning trade to 3.53 percent, before recovering to 3.669 percent.

-The drop in money market rates reverberated out to the far end of the curve, with 10-year government bond yields plunging to 3.53 percent in opening trades, before recovering to 3.67 percent.
+The drop in money market rates reverberated out to the far end of the curve, with 10-year government bond yields plunging to their lowest levels since July 2013 at 3.54 percent.
 [CN/]

-The yuan was set for its biggest daily fall since late-September with analysts predicting the currency may drop further against its Asian counterparts, especially if the central bank follows up with more easing.
+The yuan was set for its biggest daily fall since end-September with analysts predicting the currency may drop further against its Asian counterparts, especially if the central bank follows up with more easing.

 "The fact that the Chinese authorities felt compelled to cut lending rates suggests enough concern about the economic outlook that continued Chinese currency outperformance seems much less likely," said Jonathan Cavenagh, a Singapore-based strategist for Westpac.